ohkilab/privacy-consensus-building/en/benefit.md

-Question items about Perceived Benefit
+Question items for Perceived Benefit
 ---
 ---
 1. I feel that there is my place in SNS.